 Standing Bear was an important leader of the Ponca Tribe.
 After the tribe had been removed to Indian Territory, Standing Bear's son passed away.
 Standing Bear returned to Nebraska to bury him and was arrested for leaving the reservation and put on trial.
 After the trial, it was decided that Standing Bear was being held illegally, and all American Indians were to be treated like any other person under the 14th Amendment of the Constitution.

-The Quapaw Tribe originated in the Arkansas/Mississippi River Valley, near the Mississippi River.
+The Quapaw Nation originated in the Arkansas/Mississippi River Valley, near the Mississippi River.
 The Quapaw settled into the northeastern corner of Oklahoma Territory in 1834.
-The Quapaw language is Dhegila Sioun, and is related to the Osage language.
+The Quapaw language is Dhegiha Siouan, and is related to the Osage language.

-The Sac (Sauk) and Fox Nation of Oklahoma began in the western Great Lakes area of the United States.
-They came to central Oklahoma, near present-day Stroud, in the 1870s.
+The Sac (Sauk) and Fox Nation began in the western Great Lakes area of the United States.
+They came to central Oklahoma, near present Stroud, in the 1870s.
 The Sac and Fox have their own language, the Sauk language.

 Thlopthlocco Tribal Town

 The Thlopthlocco Tribal Town originated as part of the Creek Confederacy in the present-day states of Alabama and Georgia.
-They settled along the North Canadian River in the 1830s.
-Their headquarters are in Okemah, Oklahoma.
+They were removed to Indian Territory on the Trail of Tears and settled along the North Canadian River in the 1830s.
+The Thlopthlocco Tribal Town's headquarters is in Okemah, Oklahoma.